 Ureshino Onsen (嬉野温泉) is a hot spring town in southwestern Saga Prefecture.
 Its clear onsen waters are high in sodium bicarbonate and sodium chloride and feel extremely smooth on skin, giving rise to its popularity as a "Bihada no Yu" (lit. beautiful skin waters).

 Visitors to Ureshino can try the local waters at the Siebold-No-Yu, a public bath house with gender-segregated pools, named after the 19th century German scientist who enjoyed bathing in the town during his stay in Japan.
 Furthermore, there are over 30 hotels and ryokan, many of which open their hot spring baths to non-staying guests during the daytime for typically 400 to 1000 yen.
 Ureshino is also famous for its tea and boiled tofu (yudofu).

-The closest train stations to Ureshino Onsen are Takeo Onsen Station (70 minutes, 2500-3000 yen one way by direct limited express train from Fukuoka's Hakata Station, 1 train/hour) and Hizen-Kashima Station (60 minutes, 2500-3000 yen one way by direct limited express train from Hakata Station, 1-2 train/hour).
+The closest train stations to Ureshino Onsen are Takeo Onsen Station (70 minutes, about 3000 yen one way by direct limited express train from Fukuoka's Hakata Station, 1 train/hour) and Hizen-Kashima Station (60 minutes, about 3000 yen one way by direct limited express train from Hakata Station, 1-2 train/hour).
 Both trains are fully covered by the Japan Rail Pass and both versions of the Kyushu Rail Pass.

 Some buses between Fukuoka (Hakata Bus Terminal) and Nagasaki (Nagasaki-kenei Bus Terminal) stop at the Ureshino Onsen along the way.
-The ride takes about two hours from Fukuoka or 70 minutes from Nagasaki.
-The one way fare is 1000 yen.
-There are 1-2 buses per hour.
+The ride takes two hours and 1940 yen from Fukuoka or 70 minutes and 1620 yen from Nagasaki.
+There is one bus per hour.